dozoisch/paginator/README.md

 You can also use both types at the same time,the JavaScript (dynamic) parameters have precedence over HTML ones though.
 This enables you to generate lets say text parameter from the back-end and other ones on the fly.

-*Note that when passing parameters from HTML, you still have to initiate the plugin with the `paginate` function.
+*Note that when passing parameters from HTML, you still have to initiate the plugin with the `paginate` function.*

+*There are a few more actions you can do with the plugin, these are described in the advanced usage section.*

 ### Examples

-In JavaScript :
+**Passing parameters from the JavaScript :**

 ```js
 jQuery(document).ready(function () {